fbpx

 Holding Stocks Inside your IRA LLC

-stock exchange resultsHolding stocks within your checkbook IRA LLC is quite simply.
-Just go to a brokerage house and open an account in the name of the LLC.
-This is no different than when the LLC was initially setup and a bank account was established.
-The account will simply be a commercial trading account in the name of the LLC, using the LLC tax ID.
+stock exchange resultsHolding stocks within your checkbook IRA LLC is as simple as opening a LLC style account with a brokerage.
+The account will be a commercial trading account in the name of the LLC, using the LLC tax ID.

-The key advantage of holding a trading account inside the LLC is flexibility and simplicity.
-You can move money between a bank account and brokerage account held by the LLC at will.
+The key advantage of holding a trading account inside the checkbook IRA entity is flexibility and simplicity.
+You can move money between your LLC/Trust held checking account and brokerage account at will.
 This is not any kind of IRA rollover that requires special reporting.
-You are just moving funds held within the LLC between different LLC held accounts.
+You are just reallocating funds held within your plan entity.

 The potential disadvantage of holding significant amounts of cash or stocks within the IRA LLC, however, would be liability exposure.
-If your non-traditional investments include assets such as trust deeds or shares of privately held entities, there is likely very little risk.
-If, however, your IRA LLC holds direct title to a rental property or is engaging in flipping houses, then there could be the risk of a lawsuit against the LLC.
+If your non-traditional investments include assets such as trust deeds, cryptocurrency, or shares of privately held entities, there is likely very little risk.
+If, however, your IRA LLC holds direct title to a rental property, then there could be the risk of a lawsuit against the LLC.
 A good insurance policy will always be your first line of defense, but it would be foolish to have a large amount of cash or stocks within the LLC that could be used to satisfy a judgment against the LLC.

 Isolating Stocks in a Separate IRA

-In cases where you have significant non-risk assets such as cash or stocks, and are also using the IRA LLC to pursue risk exposed assets such as real estate, it may be better to keep the two components of your overall portfolio separate.
-Keep the IRA LLC focused on real estate, and maintain a separate IRA with a brokerage firm to manage your conventional assets.
+In cases where you have significant non-risk assets such as cash or stocks, and are also using the IRA LLC/Trust to pursue risk-exposed assets such as real estate, it may be better to keep the two components of your overall portfolio separate.
+Keep the self-directed IRA focused on real estate, and maintain a separate IRA with a brokerage firm to manage your conventional assets.

 With this approach, you are creating asset segregation, and protecting the non-risk assets from liability that may be associated with the risk assets.